 - If you have yellowish or greenish drainage from the incisions or notice a foul odor.

 - If you have bleeding from the incisions that is difficult to control with light pressure.

 - If you have loss of feeling or motion.

 Am I a good candidate for liposuction?

-Ideal candidates for liposuction are close to their ideal weight with stubborn areas of fat that have been difficult to eliminate with diet and exercise.
+Ideal candidates for liposuction surgery are close to their ideal weight with stubborn areas of fat that have been difficult to eliminate with diet and exercise.
 Liposuction candidates are in good overall health and do not have any pre-existing health conditions.
-It is important to have realistic expectations of the procedure and to understand that liposuction is not a weight-loss procedure.
+It is important to have realistic expectations of the procedure and to understand that liposuction surgery is not a weight-loss procedure.

 Will liposuction improve the appearance of cellulite?

 Although liposuction removes excess fat and usually provides the skin with a smoother appearance, it is not considered a viable treatment for cellulite.

 How long will the results of liposuction last?

 Liposuction permanently removes fat cells.
 However, the remaining fat cells in the treated area(s) can still increase in size with weight gain.
 Therefore, maintaining a stable weight by following a healthy diet and exercise regimen will preserve the results.